The Three Questions That Predict Everything

 Published

-After leading teams through transformation for years, I've noticed a pattern.
-There are three questions that predict almost everything about performance, retention, and culture:
+After leading teams through transformation for years, I've learned that three questions predict almost everything about performance, retention, and culture:

 Do I like who I work for?